Heinrich Lienhard: Heinrich Lienhard's manuscript

 Wherever Lienhard happened to be during his years of traveling, his full attention was drawn to nature in all its variety, to landscapes, climatic conditions, soil quality, geological details, and plants and animals previously unknown to him, while many passages of his account deal with people, with lasting friendships as well as with brief, yet unforgettable encounters.
-With these portraits, he created a monument to many of his friends and acquaintances who otherwise would long be forgotten, portraits, which always reflect his personality, too.
-This shows itself impressively in his relationship with the founder of New Helvetia John A. Sutter, whom he got to know well.
+With these portraits he created a monument to many of his friends and acquaintances who otherwise would long be forgotten, portraits, which always reflect his own personality, too.
+This shows itself in his relationship with the founder of New Helvetia John A. Sutter, whom he got to know well.

-Lienhard's keen sense of observation was not limited to outward features but involved his heart and mind as well.
+Lienhard's keen sense of observation was not limited to outward features, but involved his heart and mind as well.
 Although he respected the indigenous people from the start as the natives of the land, his early comments are not free from the typical ethnocentric views of the whites.
-Gradually his perspective changed, especially during his stay at Minimal on the Yuba River, where he lived for six months in isolation from white settlers and in close contact with the indigenous peoples of the surrounding villages.
+Gradually his perspective changed, especially during his stay at Mimal on the Yuba River, where he lived for six months in isolation from white settlers and in close contact with the indigenous peoples of the surrounding villages.
 Some gathered regularly at his house, observed his activities with interest, traded, or occasionally helped with garden work.
 They taught him to become a first-rate archer, now and then took him along to their families, and nursed him back to health when he fell ill.
-Thus Lienhard began to observe their daily life and marveled at their skill in basketry, hunting, and fishing.
+Thus Lienhard began to observe their daily life and marveled at their skill in basketry, hunting and fishing.
 He often joined them in those pursuits and describes their methods of procuring and preparing food.
 His observations led him to understand that these people had organized their style of life in creative symbiosis with their surroundings, that their customs, though different, were ingenious, and that assessing them from a culturally biased vantage point did not do them justice.
-His growing understanding was extraordinary and increasingly run counter to the then-dominant views.
-One night in the winter of 1848–49, he overheard his young Indian herdsmen talking of the times before the whites had invaded their valleys and of the ever-worsening conditions.
+His growing understanding was extraordinary and increasingly run counter to the then dominant views.
+One night in the winter of 1848–49, he overheard his young Indian herdsmen talking of the times before the whites had invaded their valleys and of the ever worsening conditions.
 "The subdued talk of the Indians caused me to ponder," he wrote.
-"In my thoughts, I tried to put myself in the position of the Indians; and I wondered whether I would acquiesce if I were driven out of my and my ancestors' homeland as had been the fate of the poor Indians.
-I confess that I was overwhelmed by strong feelings of revenge, always concluding that I would take revenge on the shameless, greedy invaders in every possible way."[6]
+"In my thoughts I tried to put myself in the position of the Indians; and I wondered whether I would acquiesce if I were driven out of my and my ancestors' homeland as had been the fate of the poor Indians.
+I confess that I was overwhelmed by strong feelings of revenge, always coming to the conclusion that I would take revenge on the shameless, greedy invaders in every possible way."
 He knew from first-hand experience, however, that cooperation, escape, or resistance could all mean death for indigenous people.